Prudential Insurance Group Acquires 100% Stake in Prudential Zenith Life

 Also speaking, CEO, Africa, Prudential Emmanuel Aryee Mokobi, said the transaction increases the group’s participation in an attractive market with significant growth potential.

-“Insurance penetration remains low in Nigeria (less than 0.2 percent of GDP) and there is a significant growth runway.
-Nigeria’s life insurance market is the fifth largest African market with a gross written premium of US$770 million, and we have an established presence there”.
+He said, “Insurance penetration remains low in Nigeria (less than 0.2 percent of GDP) and there is a significant growth runway.
+Nigeria’s life insurance market is the fifth largest African market with a gross written premium of $770 million, and we have an established presence there.”

-He said Prudential Africa’s strategy was to focus on building its presence and investing in growth and scale in the group’s chosen insurance markets in Africa.

-Speaking further he said “The Nigerian business is profitable, and the acquisition of the remaining stake will allow us to realise the full potential of the platform by implementing initiatives in areas such as customer, technology-powered distribution and health.”Nigeria is the largest economy in Africa, with a GDP of US$477 billion as at 2022 and a population of 218 million people.
-Its population is fast growing and is expected to increase to over 370 million by 2050 by which time Nigeria is expected to be the third most populous country in the world (currently 6th).